gvwilson/thirdbit/src/fiction/madica/index.md

 The deskbot finally looked up at her.
 Madica caught her breath.
 Little streaks of rust ran down its beak like the tracks of ancient tears.
 Above them, its eyes glowed red with malice.
 "The Answers Department is *never* open.
-Now you, take her to the fitting room and---wait!
+Now you, take her to the fitting room and—wait!
 What's that?"
 It pointed at the collar of Madica's coat with one hand.
 The other three continued their mad *ding!* scribble rhythm.